-MTSS school wide, monitored by teachers, math coach, reading coach, guidance and administration.
-The location of safety plans are standardized throughout the building.
-A Crisis Intervention Team is team in place to respond to emergencies.
+MTSS is school wide and is monitored by teachers, math coach, reading coach, guidance, and administration.

+The location of school safety plans is standardized throughout the building.
+A Crisis Intervention Team is in place to respond to emergencies.

 We implement Positive Behavior Supports through the Leader in Me initiative.
 Students earn Habit High Fives from staff members for demonstrating one of the 7 Habits.
 They are given the opportunity to redeem their Habit High Fives monthly for merchandise from our school store called Leader Landing.